The Clear Thinking Over Energy

 - A very heavily constructed containment vessel must be built to contain the fuel core and the water blanket at an extremely high pressure of 200 atmospheres.
 High pressure keeps the water from boiling off.
 This super heated water transfers heat away from the fuel core to the secondary heat exchanger for making clean, safe steam to drive the turbines that generates the electricity.

 A major concern with the light water nuclear plant focuses on what to do with the fuel waste products.
+It takes a degree in nuclear chemistry to explain what happens at the end of the enriched U-235 burn out.
 For simplicity, let’s just say that the interaction of the Neutrons with the fuel core material causes a transmutation into dangerous waste products that have extremely long half-lives which must be safely stored away.
-AS previously explained, only the U-235 isotope will burn, or “fissile”.
-The interaction of the split U-235 with the bulk (+90%) of the other U-238 will transmute this U-238 into some really nasty, and long life waste products.

 Finally, all nuclear power plants require many acres of real-estate to house the elaborate containment vessel and to house the very large cooling towers.
 They require access to lots of water to remove the waste heat for cooling and recycling the spent steam from the turbines.
 Nobody wants these plants in their back yard!
 The fear of nuclear contamination if the plant ever blew up makes it difficult to find a suitable site to build the plant.

 3. Let’s talk about Thorium, and how it solves many of the problems over using Uranium that I have described above.